ItMaga/zodock/README.md

 [![NPM version](https://img.shields.io/npm/v/zodock?color=2f68b7&label=)](https://www.npmjs.com/package/zodock)

 The mocking library for TypeScript-first schema validation [Zod](https://zod.dev/), creates a mock object based on the schema.
-It makes it easy to create mock data for testing purposes.
+It makes it easy to create mock data for testing purposes, to create mock data for the API request or response, and etc.

 ## Installation